 - There will be a requirement, where practicable, for officers to consult with a DR, nurse or AMHP prior to using s136 – post now published!

-- Once s136 has been used, there are more considerations around how to choose the appropriate Place of zsafety – post now published!
+- Once s136 has been used, there are more considerations around how to choose the appropriate Place of Safety – post now published!

-- Adults may only be taken to police stations in ‘exceptional circumstances’ (yet to be defined) – this will appear once the Government have published the statutory Regulations.
+- Adults may only be taken to police stations in ‘exceptional circumstances’ – post now published!

 - Contradictions in the MHA Code of Practice – as soon as the PaCA kicks in, the Code is going to contradict and confuse so what happens next? – coming soon!